globalproweb/FINTECH-CASE-STUDY/README.md

 * Kiva is in Lending domain of the financial industry - their motto: Loans that change lives

-* Major Trends and innivation of lending domain hat have been the major trends and innovations of this domain over the last 5-10 years?
+* Major Trends and innivation of lending domain

   According to an article published by Lendfoundry on Brief History of Lending Innovations.there are 5 Major Innovations in the History of Lending Technology

    * 1930s: The National Bank of St. Louis, Missouri, introduced for the first time  the drive-up bank also known as the drive-up teller This was a time when both banking and cars were considered a luxury and thus it was a new and bold move for that time
    * 1950s: The advent of the plastic card -The credit card has been an absolute boon to customers by making easy credit accessible to them
    * 1970s: Money when you want it with ATMs-The Automated Teller Machine (ATM) was truly an innovation of the future when it was first unveiled and installed in New York in the year 1969, by the Chemical Bank.
    * 2000s: Mobile banking and phone apps.With the advent of smartphones, fintech has further evolved at a radical pace.
    * Fintech revolution : Today With fintech creating solutions for the lending industry, Fintech offers loan origination tools that use multivariate regression analysis that cover a large number of borrower variables such as their credit scores, ratios such as debt-to-income ratio, loan-to-value ratio, annual percentage rate among others to help find credit worthy applicants and the right lending rate through
-   • Online lenders - P2P platforms - Supply chain lenders - Mobile lenders - Market platforms.
+   • Online lenders - P2P platforms - Supply chain lenders - Mobile lenders - Market platforms.(3)

 * Other major companies in this domain are: